adityajain15/cincityApp/post.md

 # MUBI

-MUBI is a streaming service similar to Netflix, but with a focus on arthouse, international and cult movies.
+MUBI is an online service that integrates a subscription video-on-demand service with a massive database.
+The service has a truly diverse selection of content from underground cult classics to Tarantino blockbusters that attracts cinephiles from all over the world.
 Its 8 million users have collectively rated and reviewed thousands of movies present in its database.

 Given this dataset, how can we visualize the relationship between these users and the movies that they have rated?
 Let's take a look at a technique called t-SNE that can help us solve this problem.

 # T-SNE

-> TODO: is there a less wordy phrase than "Data visualization designers" (which
-> I've never heard!)

 Data visualization designers use a number of techniques and tricks to show the relationship between items in a dataset.
 Of course the location in the 2D